taborlab/FlowCal/doc/python_tutorial/read.rst

 >>> import FlowCal

-FCS files are standard files in which the events resulting from measuring a flow cytometry sample are stored.
-Normally, one FCS file corresponds to one flow cytometry sample.
+FCS files are standard files in which flow cytometry data is stored.
+Normally, one FCS file corresponds to one sample.

 The object :class:`FlowCal.io.FCSData` allows a user to open an FCS file.
 The following instruction opens the file ``data_001.fcs``, loads the information into an ``FCSData`` object, and assigns it to a variable ``s``.